 This goes hand in hand with our previous step.
 Recognize that revenue cycle management truly begins in the front office and flows through everyone who generates a charge, codes a procedure, or prepares a claim.
 Develop the mindset that everyone who touches a patient record should understand the implications of coding.
-For example, a clinician who sees charting as a burdensome task may make inadvertent mistakes that results in incorrect coding, which in turn creates more work for your billing staff who has to work the denial.
+For example, a clinician who sees charting as a burdensome task may make inadvertent mistakes that result in incorrect coding, which in turn creates more work for your billing staff who has to work the denial.
 Fixing these costly mistakes takes precious time that would be better spent on more complex tasks.

 Examine your claims technology.

 Claim editing software is a must to reduce denials.
 But not all software is the same.
 As we said before, claims acceptance is important but has little bearing on overall denial rates.
 Many electronic medical records and practice management systems have generic claim edits that check for obvious technical mismatches such as age-related discrepancies, date of service issues, and CCI mismatches.
 But those systems will do nothing to help your billing department move the needle on denials.
 An advanced clinical claim editing solution with constantly updated content is worth the investment.
 The edit explanations help your coding staff recognize the changing parameters that can affect denials.

 Train for better performance.